ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure/_review.md

 review:
     - questions:
         question: >
-            We can connect to a VM that does not have an external IP address using a bastion host.
+            Can you connect to a VM that does not have an external IP address using a bastion host?
         answers:
             - "True"
             - "False"
         correct_answer: 1
         explanation: >
-            When we use a bastion host, we log into the bastion host first, and then into the target private VM.
+            Using bastion host, you can log into the bastion host first, and then into the target private VM.

     - questions:
         question: >